AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/marketo/set-up-your-marketo-connection.md

 >[!NOTE]
 >
->When you provision Sales Insight Actions, Marketo will automatically send your credentials to Actions and connect your instance to Marketo.
-This step is required **only if you are not seeing the connection established** after your Sales Connect instance is provisioned.
+>When you provision [!DNL Sales Insight Actions], Marketo will automatically send your credentials to Actions and connect your instance to Marketo.
+This step is required **only if you are not seeing the connection established** after your [!DNL Sales Connect] instance is provisioned.
 If your connection is established, you'll see your credentials entered on the Marketo Admin Settings page and an option to disconnect.

-## Acquiring Credentials Prior to Connecting Sales Connect with Marketo {#acquiring-credentials-prior-to-connecting-sales-connect-with-marketo}
+## Acquiring Credentials Prior to Connecting [!DNL Sales Connect] with Marketo {#acquiring-credentials-prior-to-connecting-sales-connect-with-marketo}

 You'll need to get a set of credentials from within Marketo.
-These credentials will be used later by the Sales Connect Admin to connect Marketo with Sales Connect.
+These credentials will be used later by the [!DNL Sales Connect] Admin to connect Marketo with [!DNL Sales Connect].

-1. In Marketo, click **Admin**.
+1. In Marketo, click **[!UICONTROL Admin]**.

 PICC

-1. In the tree, click **Sales Connect**.
+1. In the tree, click **[!UICONTROL Sales Connect]**.

 PICC

-1. Select and send the following Marketo credentials to your Sales Connect Admin: Munchkin ID, Client ID, Client Secret.
+1. Select and send the following Marketo credentials to your [!DNL Sales Connect] Admin: [!UICONTROL Munchkin ID], [!UICONTROL Client ID], [!UICONTROL Client Secret].

 PICC